Programs Highlights for the 55+ Crowd

 Our three-lane indoor track is perfect for moving even in the heat of summer, or cold of winter.
 We offer other programs, too, that help keep bodies active with low-impact movement.
 The indoor track is free for residents.

 BeMoved Dance & Movement

-A whole-body aerobics.
-Using the format of BeMoved, instructor Hillary Granfield is able to share the joy of dance with people of all movement abilities.
+Artistry Level BeMoved instructor Hillary Granfield is excited to share the joy of dance with people of all movement abilities.
 With 18 unique dance genres, BeMoved inspires participants to embrace dance as a lifelong path to health, joy and fulfillment.
 Open to all ages; newcomers are welcome at any time.
 Register through the Recreation Department.
 Drop-ins welcome if the class has room.
 The class is hosted Wednesdays from 9 to 10 a.m. in the Recreation Department’s aerobics room.

 Stanley Museum of Art

 Amanda Lensing, of the University of Iowa Stanley Museum of Art, offers a a lively art appreciation presentation.
 On Thursdays Sept.
 5, Oct.
 3, Nov.
 7, and Dec 5 from 1 to 2 p.m., Lensing will bring a new topic to discuss or project to complete, some connected with current museum exhibits, others of general interest.
 This class is hosted in the North Liberty Community Library.
 Register for free online or by calling (319) 626-5722.

 This lecture series, hosted in the North Liberty Community Center, is adapted from a popular Iowa City/Johnson County Senior Center program.
 Coffee and snacks provided.
 The program is open to anyone over 18.
 Drop-ins welcome.